sp301415/tfhe-go/README.md

 - Readable code and user-friendly API using modern Go features like generics

 The goal of this library is to be fast, simple and versatile, offering a robust basis for researchers and developers interested in TFHE.
 The overall structure and design is heavily influenced by two excellent FHE libraries: [Lattigo](https://github.com/tuneinsight/lattigo) by [Tune Insight](https://tuneinsight.com), and [TFHE-rs](https://github.com/zama-ai/tfhe-rs) by [Zama](https://zama.ai).

-Please note that this library has not been audited or reviewed by security experts, so using it for any real-world production purposes is not recommended.

 ## Installation
 You can install TFHE-go in your project using `go get`: